Graduate Programs in Medieval Art History

 nrowe@fordham.edu

-Research Interests: The art of northern Europe in the high Middle Ages (12th-14th century).
-Christian representations of Jews and Judaism in contexts ranging from monumental cathedral façade sculpture to miniature hand-held carved ivories.
-The production and reception of illuminated manuscripts in both the medieval and the modern eras.
+Research Interests: Art of northern Europe in the high and late Middle Ages (12th–15th centuries); illuminated manuscripts; medievalism and historiography; Jewish-Christian relations in medieval art; representations of Jews and Judaism in contexts ranging from cathedral façade sculpture to carved ivories.

 UNIVERSITY OF LINCOLN (Lincoln, UK)